An analytic theory of convolutional neural network inverse problems solvers: Introduction

 We provide an analytic LE-MMSE formula and show that it precisely predicts trained CNN outputs across tasks, datasets, and architectures, see~\cref{fig:teaser} for an overview, \cref{fig:neural_vs_analytical_unet2d_patch_5,fig:neural_vs_analytical_resnet_patch_11,fig:neural_vs_analytical_patchmlp_patch_11} for quantitative comparisons and~\cref{sec:supp_numerical} for more results.

 \paragraph{Contributions} In the context of inverse problems outlined above, our contributions and outline are as follows: \begin{enumerate}[leftmargin=*,itemsep=.2em,topsep=0.pt] \item We review the MMSE estimator~(\cref{sec:mmse}). \item We define constrained MMSE variants that capture inductive biases of CNNs and derive their closed-form expressions (\cref{sec:analytical_formula}).
-Remarkably, we find tractable and interpretable formulas that generalize those of~\citep{kamb2025an} to arbitrary linear inverse problems. \item We analyze some theoretical properties of these estimators (\cref{sec:analytical_formula}).
-While the MMSE and E-MMSE memorize the training set, the LE-MMSE gives patchworks of training patches and generalizes better.
-We also discuss the influence of the pre-inverse $B$ on the estimators.
+Remarkably, we find tractable and interpretable formulas that generalize those of~\citep{kamb2025an} to arbitrary linear inverse problems. \item We analyze the theoretical behavior of these estimators (\cref{sec:analytical_formula}), including the influence of the pre-inverse operator \(B\).
+We demonstrate that while the MMSE and E-MMSE heavily rely on memorizing the training data, the LE-MMSE constructs a patchwork of training patches, leading to superior generalization.

+\item We establish strong connections between the LE-MMSE and classical non-local means.
+This reveals that modern CNNs can be rigorously interpreted as structured, data-adaptive generalizations of these methods, providing a theoretical foundation that addresses the challenge of explainability and guides the design of future, physics-aware architectures.

 \item We validate our theory on extensive numerical experiments (\cref{sec:experiments}) with various architectures, inverse problems and dataset.
-We find strong agreement between network outputs and the MMSE estimator (PSNR $\gtrsim 25$ dB for all tasks).
+We find strong agreement between network outputs and the LE-MMSE estimator (PSNR \(\gtrsim 25\) dB for all tasks).
 See \Cref{fig:teaser}. \item We show empirically that different choices of architectures converge to the same solution, which is shown to be very close to our analytical formula~(\cref{sec:neural_vs_analytical}). \item We characterize where the theory better matches the practice -- high-density regions of the \emph{patch distribution}, and explain how CNNs generalize.
 The influence of additional factors (training set size, noise level, receptive field size) is also investigated~(\cref{sec:hyper_parameter}). \end{enumerate}